SovereignCloudStack/website/_i18n/en/_posts/announcements/2023-11-23-joint-standardization.md

-After announcing the collaboration between SCS and ALASCA e.v. already in January 2023 in a [joint statement](https://scs.community/en/2023/01/16/collaboration-of-alasca-and-scs/) a lot of joint work has happened throughout the last months especially in the area of SCS standardization:
+After announcing the collaboration between SCS and ALASCA e.v. already in January 2023 in a [joint statement](https://scs.community/en/2023/01/16/collaboration-of-alasca-and-scs/) a lot of joint work has happened throughout the last months especially in the area of SCS standardization.

 Starting today, the Special Interest Group for the standardization activities of SCS will be governed by both the ALASCA project and the SCS project team